B2.4 Use objects, diagrams, and equations to represent, describe, and solve situations involving addition and subtraction of integers.

 However, as with whole numbers, the commutative property does not apply to subtraction.
 The order in which the integers are written in a subtraction is important.

-• If a sign is not included, the number is considered positive.
+• If an integer sign is not included, the number is considered positive.

-• These conventions help reduce confusion between number and operation.
+• These conventions help reduce confusion between the number and the operation.

 One colour represents positive numbers and another represents negative numbers.

-In this model, 2 tokens of opposite colours cancel each other out or give 0.
+In this model, two counters of opposite colours add to 0.
 These are “Zero pairs” where the sum of a positive and a negative number results in zero.

 Examples

-I represent each term with coloured tokens, that is 5 red and 3 white tokens.
+I represented the integers with 5 red and 3 white counters.

-I represent each term with coloured tokens, that is 5 red and 3 red tokens.
+I represented each term with coloured counters, that is 5 red and 3 red counters.

-I represent each term with coloured tokens.
-I have 5 white tokens and 3 red tokens.
+I represented each term with coloured counters.
+I have 5 white counters and 3 red counters.

 Number Line Model

 In this model, integers are represented by arrows.
 The direction of the arrow determines whether the value represents a positive or negative quantity.
-The length (always a positive value) of the arrow represents the quantity, and its direction, the sign.
+The length of the arrow represents the quantity, and its direction, the sign.

 Example